sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * Documentation lookup
             * Forgot what arguments a function takes?
             * Forgot what a function does?
-            * Need a quick reminder of how classes work in language A?
+            * Need a quick refresher on how classes work?
             * Forgot how a variable is declared?
             * A langauge server helps you find the answers you are looking for
         * Code formatting